UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-thomas-milburn/README.md

 Such non-deterministic behaviour is not uncommon in real-world software system.
 How can we test such non-deterministic behaviour?
 Think about this.
 (No need to implement anything)

+- The random.random() function could be replaced with a function that always returns a fixed value, meaning the test would always get the same result
+- A similar way of achieving the same thing would be to use seeding to make sure that the random function always returns the same value whilst testing